jawalemohit/data_collection/README.md

 # data_collection
-Here are python codes to scrape data from new websites for its quality analysis.
+Here are python codes to scrape data from news websites for its quality analysis.